logo

 Should notes be handwritten or digital for UPSC?

-How concise should UPSC notes be?
+How concise should be UPSC notes?

-When to start making UPSC notes?
+When to start making notes for the UPSC Civil Service exam?

-Should I copy the toppers’ notes?
+Should I copy the toppers’ notes for the UPSC exam?